Orthopaedic Hospital Medical Magnet High School

-Orthopaedic Hospital Medical Magnet High School (also known as OHMMHS, Orthopaedic Hospital Medical Magnet, or Ortho High School) is an alternate magnet high school located in the Historic South Central neighborhood in Los Angeles, California.
+Orthopaedic Hospital Medical Magnet High School (also known as OHMMHS, Orthopaedic Hospital Medical Magnet, Orthopaedic High School, or Ortho High School) is an alternate magnet high school located in the Historic South Central neighborhood in Los Angeles, California.
 The school is located near the Los Angeles Orthopedic Hospital on the property donated by the hospital.
 The school houses approximately 800 students.

 Facilities

 OHMMHS has two two-story buildings that make up the school about 250 feet apart from each other.
 Covered canopies, a lunch shelter, basketball and volleyball courts are located in between the buildings.
 The school includes a student store, a multipurpose room, a cafeteria, a school library, a bookstore, a weight training room and 32 classrooms in total.
 The property was given by the Los Angeles Orthopedic Hospital and was constructed by Hensel Phelps Construction.
 The building was designed by architect Rebecca L. Binder in 2003.

 History

 In 2003, LAUSD commissioned Hensel Phelps Construction to build the school on the property given by the Los Angeles Orthopedic Hospital.
 Hensel Phelps provided $41 million in construction financing for the new project, with the building was completed in June 2004 after 13 months of construction, and was sold back to LAUSD.
 The school opened in September, being the first of seven new schools opening in the Downtown area and was the first school constructed in the district since Francisco Bravo Medical Magnet in 1990.
 The school helped relieve overcrowding at the nearby Jefferson High School, with about half of the students attending OHMMHS living in the Jefferson High district.

 In 2005, the Orthopaedic Hospital had begun selling property near the school, only leaving the campus, which is a part of the outpatient clinic.
-In 2011, OHMMHS celebrated the Los Angeles Orthopaedic Hospital’s centennial year, and in 2012, they celebrated the opening of the Metro Expo Line.
+In 2011, OHMMHS celebrated the Los Angeles Orthopaedic Hospital's centennial year, and in 2012, they celebrated the opening of the Metro Expo Line.
 In 2017, the Orthopaedic Institute for Children awarded a $200,000 grant to OHMMHS.